icopy-site/awesome/docs/awesome/awesome-ios.md

 * [iOS-Depth-Sampler](https://github.com/shu223/iOS-Depth-Sampler) - A collection of code examples for Depth APIs.
 * [TakeASelfie](https://github.com/abdullahselek/TakeASelfie) - An iOS framework that uses the front camera, detects your face and takes a selfie.
 * [HybridCamera](https://github.com/eonist/HybridCamera) - Video and photo camera for iOS, similar to the SnapChat camera.
+* [CameraKit-iOS](https://github.com/CameraKit/camerakit-ios) - Massively increase camera performance and ease of use in your next iOS project.

 ### Force Touch